 Overall, the Metaverse economy sits at the intersection of DeFi, NFT, and DAO, and introduces almost infinite possibilities.
 The development of the Metaverse economy will progress in parallel with the fiat economic system for a long time before they eventually converge in some way.

 However, we believe that we have reached a milestone moment for the Metaverse economy by identifying the blockchain and crypto infrastructure as its underpinning technologies.
-It is now time for us to start the next leg, and build towards our full-blown Metaverse vision.
+It is now time for us to start the next leg, and build toward our full-blown Metaverse vision.

 Metaverse is a concept that originated in 1992.
 It refers to an online virtual world where people can live and carry out activities as if they are in real life.
 2021 saw an astronomical increase of public interest in the Metaverse never occurred in the past three decades.
 We examined the catalysts that led to this phenomenon.
-We further asked what a full-fledged Metaverse actually means for our lives?
+We further asked what a full-fledged Metaverse actually means for our lives.
 Our answer lies in two main aspects:

 First, the Metaverse will bring a hybrid reality experience with the convergence of the physical and the virtual world.
-This aspect ties closely to VR/AR and related industries working on immersive experience bridging the physical and the virtual environments.
+This aspect ties closely to VR/AR and related industries working on immersive experiences bridging the physical and the virtual environments.
 A signature industry event of the year is Facebook, which is both the leading social media network company and a top VR device maker, rebranding itself to "Meta".
 These activities fueled the historical all-time high public interest in Metaverse towards the end of 2021.
 Despite all the updates from tech companies and progresses made on VR/AR devices and applications, we think that we are still waiting for an "iPhone moment" to kick off the actual widespread adoption of VR/AR and to experience the convergence of the physical and the virtual world.

 Second, the Metaverse will present a self-sustainable social-economic ecosystem.
 If we consider the hybrid reality convergence aspect as the external part of the Metaverse, this social-economic ecosystem is the internal part.
 To understand the underlying forces for the system, we introduced a blockchain-crypto framework.
 It contains the three pillars of a blockchain infrastructure: Distributed Consensus, Smart Contract, and Token Economics, as well as the core crypto application categories this infrastructure currently supports, including DeFi, NFT, and DAO.
 Drawing upon some recent examples, we explained the most significant breakthrough for Metaverse in 2021, which is witnessing the potential of the blockchain-crypto framework as the foundation to create a truly connected, massively scalable, and self-sustainable social-economic eco-system in the Metaverse.

 The Metaverse with both of the above aspects fully developed will signal the true arrival of the Web 3.0 era.
 The next segment of our journey towards this vision starts now, and it could turn out to be a multi-generational opportunity akin to the Internet in the '90s.
 But there is one noteworthy difference between this cause and the Internet.
-That is, the Internet economy today is dominated by a few big tech companies; the Metaverse tomorrow offers the prospect of a genuinely inclusive social-economic ecosystem, and one that promotes "generational wealth transfer favoring the upcoming generations, not the legacy world."
+That is, the Internet economy today is dominated by a few big tech companies; the Metaverse tomorrow offers the prospect of a genuinely inclusive social-economic ecosystem and one that promotes "generational wealth transfer favoring the upcoming generations, not the legacy world."

 Note: this article is part of my Introduction to Blockchain, Crypto, Metaverse and Web3: Beyond the Hype.
 You may find the rest of the articles in the series here.